onzfonz/comp227/src/content/2/en/part2d.md

 }
 ```

-#### 2.18*: Phonebook step10
+#### 2.18*: Communities step10

-Change the functionality so that if a number is added to an already existing user, the new number will replace the old number.
+Change the functionality so that if a URL is added to an already existing community, the new URL will replace the old URL.
 It's recommended to use the HTTP PUT method for updating the phone number.

-If the person's information is already in the phonebook, the application can confirm the action from the user:
+If a community already exists, the application can confirm the action from the user:

 ![2.18 screenshot alert confirmation](../../images/teht/16e.png)